 The kids' room lets in light both from a skylight above and from a narrow floor-to-ceiling balcony space that overlooks the downstairs courtyard.

-White walls with white built-in storage make this room feel light and bright.
+White walls with white built-in wardrobes make this room feel light and bright.

 A seamless skylight in the bathroom creates a shower space with an indoor/outdoor feel.